CS 70

 • RHS Cow speaking

-It should get smoother once that's done!
+Connecting should be smoother once that's done!

 • Hedgehog speaking